-A companion volume could cite dietetic rules already stated throughout the thousands of years before the rise of modern science.
+A companion volume to Food Rules could cite dietetic rules already stated throughout the thousands of years before the rise of modern science.
 One of my favourites is that of Horace Fletcher, the great masticator', whose followers included Henry James and Mark Twain.
 He enjoined everybody to chew food and slosh drink at least 32 times before swallowing.